jonlpersson/ed-latimore/site/_posts/2022-02-24-reasons-porn-is-harmful.md

 * Porn is a real addiction
 * Porn addiction has the same effects on your frontal lobe as a brain injury

-{% include widgets/summary.html id="Covenant-Eyes" %}
+{% include widgets/summary.html id="Dick-Detox" %}

 ---